 La Serena – Serene One – is Chile’s second oldest city, after Santiago.
 It’s a popular vacation spot for Chileans.
-In addition to the pleasant climate and white-sand beaches La Serena has historical attractions and well-preserved Colonial Renaissance architecture.
-My B&B is a converted colonial building near the city center.
+In addition to a pleasant climate and white-sand beaches, La Serena has historical attractions and well-preserved Colonial Renaissance architecture.
+My B&B is in a colonial building near the city center.

 La Serena has an exotic history.
-It was the victim of pirate attacks during the 17th century and in 1730, an earthquake almost totally destroyed the city.
+It was the victim of pirate attacks during the 17th century, and in 1730, an earthquake almost totally destroyed the city.
 Between 1948 and 1952, President Gabriel González Videla, a native of La Serena, prepared “Plan Serena” to renew the city by encouraging investments and urban redevelopment.
-As the seat of the Roman Catholic Archdiocese of La Serena, the city has many beautiful old churches and cathedrals dating back for centuries – San Francisco, San Agustín, and Santo Domingo to name a few.
-The churches add to La Serena’s unique landscape and gained it the nickname “The City of Churches”.
+As the seat of the Roman Catholic Archdiocese of La Serena, the city has many beautiful churches and cathedrals dating back for centuries – San Francisco, San Agustín, and Santo Domingo to name a few.
+The churches gained La Serena the nickname “The City of Churches”.

 It was a long haul from Arica, but I’m glad to be here and looking forward to exploring La Serena.
 I found a French restaurant in the square today and enjoyed lunch and people watching.
 I will spend a week in La Serena before traveling further south to Valparaiso, Patagonia, and Torres del Paine.

 Tomorrow I join a group for a day tour of Humboldt Penguin National Reserve which has a variety of fauna, sea lions, otters, and birds, including the Humboldt Penguin.
 The reserve consists if three islands – Chañaral, Damas, and Choro.
 Damas Island is known for calm, turquoise waters and white sands.
-It’s the only island that allows human visitors and is a good place to see the penguins and if we’re lucky, maybe a few bottlenose dolphins as well.
+It’s the only island that allows human visitors and is a good place to view penguins, and if we’re lucky, maybe a few bottlenose dolphins.

 Other nearby attractions include the following.